 An incision will be made in the aorta.
 The damaged valve will be cut out and a new valve will be sewn into place.
 The aorta will then be sewn back together.
 The heart will be started up again and the heart-lung machine will be removed.
 The breastbone will be wired together.
 The skin incision in the chest will be sewn back together.

 You will be monitored in an intensive care unit after surgery.
 When you awaken, you will notice that you are attached to a number of devices, including:

 About 2-4 hours

 Anesthesia will block pain during the surgery.
 The incision in the chest and breastbone will cause pain after the surgery.
-You will be given pain medicine to help manage the pain.
+You will be given pain medication.

 The usual length of stay is 5-7 days.
 The length of stay will depend on your overall health and your recovery progress.
-Your doctor may choose to keep you longer if complications arise.
+Your doctor may choose to keep you longer if complications occur.

 You will usually be in the intensive care unit for 1-2 days.
 Then you will be moved to a regular hospital room, where you will stay for several more days.
 You will be allowed to walk soon after your surgery.

 You may be given a device called an incentive spirometer.
 You will be asked to use it every couple of hours during the day.
 This helps keep your lungs as open as possible.
 This can help you avoid pneumonia.

 During your stay, the hospital staff will take steps to reduce your chance of infection such as:

 There are also steps you can take to reduce your chances of infection such as: